-In June 2020, the Bank and the Turkish Republic of Northern Cyprus Statistical Institute signed a 'Protocol on Cooperation on the Generation of Balance of Payments Statistics.'
+In June 2020, the Bank and the Turkish Republic of Northern Cyprus Statistical Institute signed a Protocol on Cooperation on the Generation of Balance of Payments Statistics.'
 The purpose of this protocol is to establish information sharing, cooperation, and task distribution mechanisms.
 The goal is to produce comparable, consistent, transparent, timely, accurate, and reliable balance of payments statistics.
 This initiative aligns with current international concepts and standards, catering to the needs of decision-makers and data users.
 As a result of the joint work carried out by the Bank and the Statistical Institute under this protocol, balance of payments statistics for 2021 were prepared in accordance with the format of the IMF's Sixth Manual and published in 2022.
 As part of these studies, the existing data and their usability were firstly assessed to ensure transformation and new data needed for compilation according to the new standards were identified.
 Following the adopted transformation plan, the first step involved formatting the existing items in accordance with the Sixth Edition of the Manual.
 In upcoming periods, efforts will intensify with relevant institutions to further refine and publicly disseminate the existing data.

-The Balance of Payments Statistics for 2021, prepared in accordance with international standards and featuring new content, also includes data for the years 2019 and 2020, facilitating comparisons with previous years.
+The Balance of Payments Statistics for 2022, prepared in 2023 in accordance with international standards and updated with new content, was published to include data for the years 2019, 2020, and 2021, enabling comparisons with previous years.
+During the transition from the old Balance of Payments format to the Sixth Manual format, certain items in the "Current Account" were revised.
+Additionally, the "Capital Account" from the old format was completely restructured and divided into two components: the "Capital Account" and the "Financial Account."
+Furthermore, "Movements in Reserves," previously a separate item, has been integrated into the "Financial Account."

-During the transition from the old format of the Balance of Payments to the Sixth Handbook format, certain items within the 'Current Account' underwent revisions.
-Simultaneously, the 'Capital Account' in the old format underwent a comprehensive transformation, leading to its division into two distinct categories: the 'Capital Account' and the 'Financial Account'.
-"Movements in Reserves", which was a separate item in the old format, has been included in the "Financial Account".
+The preparation of Balance of Payments Statistics requires records of all economic activities, underscoring the critical importance of fast access to administrative records.
+To ensure that the Balance of Payments Statistics provide policymakers with the most accurate data, plans are underway to update survey applications for determining tourism and education revenues and to conduct field studies in line with international standards.
+Additionally, the ultimate goal is to enhance administrative records, enabling the provision of fast and reliable data directly from the source.

-When preparing Balance of Payments Statistics, records of all economic activities are essential.
-At this juncture, the critical need for rapid access to administrative records once again becomes evident.
-To provide policymakers with the most accurate data, there are plans to update survey applications for determining tourism and education revenues.
-Field studies will be conducted in accordance with international rules to enhance the accuracy of Balance of Payments Statistics.
-In addition, the ultimate objective is to access fast and reliable data from the source by improving administrative records.
-Alongside the bank reports currently collected, additional reports will be prepared in alignment with the objectives of the Balance of Payments Statistics.
+Furthermore, in addition to the bank reports currently collected, new bank reports will be prepared to align with the objectives of the Balance of Payments Statistics.

-3.13 Corporate Services
+3.12 Corporate Services